univrs-cloud/virgo/README.md

  * `PI_GEN_RELEASE` (Default: `virgoOS Spica`)

    The release name to use in `/etc/issue.txt`.
-The default should only be used for official Raspberry Pi builds.

 * `RELEASE` (Default: `trixie`)